-If you are served with legal documents about a lawsuit, it's in your best interests to contact an attorney.
+If your credit card company serves you with legal documents about a lawsuit, it's in your best interest to contact an attorney.
 Don't ignore the lawsuit as doing so will only hurt you.
 If you don't show up to court as the defendant, then the plaintiff (the credit card company who filed the lawsuit) can have a default judgment entered in their favor.
 This means you automatically owe whatever amount the creditor sued you for and the court decides how to get the money from you, possibly through wage garnishment.

-If you receive a notice from your employer about your wages being garnished but were never served with lawsuit papers, you should immediately contact a lawyer.
+If you receive a notice from your employer about your wages being garnished but were never served with lawsuit papers, then you need to contact a lawyer immediately.
 Chances are good that the creditor, in this case, the credit card company, didn't follow the correct process and you may be able to get the judgment overturned.

 Wage Garnishment and Your Credit Report

-When a creditor sues you and wins, a judgment is entered on your credit report and remains on there for seven years from the date of filing.
+When a creditor sues you and wins, the judgment is entered on your credit report and remains on there for seven years from the date of filing.
 As time passes, this judgment will impact your numerical credit score less and less but will be visible to future creditors for years.
-This could impact your ability to open other credit cards, get a mortgage, or buy or lease a car will be seriously affected as a consequence of the judgement.
+Your ability to open other credit cards, get a mortgage, or buy or lease a car will be seriously affected as a consequence of the judgement.

 Protecting Your Wages From Creditors

 While creditors, including credit card companies, do not often file wage garnishment lawsuits, if you have a steady job and seriously delinquent debts, wage garnishment is a very real possibility.
 Now, it's possible your maximum wage garnishment amount might be either so low or your income might be so high that having your wages garnished won't impact your lifestyle.
 But even if your state is one of the states which prohibit wage garnishment, it doesn't mean you are in the clear.
 Rather than garnish your wages, the court could rule that the creditor may levy your bank account, which will absolutely impact your lifestyle.